 All human needs break down into two categories.
 Internal needs are for yourself, and External needs are for other people.
 Since we are interdependent, other people’s needs are part of our own needs.

-Since the success of our lives and the health of our being is determined by how well and how completely we get out needs met, and if needs are met with limited energy, then everything hinges on efficiency and balance.
+The success of our lives and the health of our being are determined by how well and how completely we get our needs met.
+If needs are met with limited energy, then everything hinges on efficiency and balance.

-We must distribute our limited energy evenly between our various needs, giving enough to our survival, achievement, and experiential categories, and ensuring that we give enough to other people.
-Above all else, we must strive to waste as little energy as we can, and stretch our fuel as far as it will go, so as many needs are satisfied as possible.
+We must distribute our limited energy across our survival, achievement, and experiential categories—while ensuring we also give enough to other people.
+Above all else, we should strive to waste as little energy as possible and stretch our fuel so the greatest number of needs are satisfied.

 A diagram of a steampunk propeller labeled with six human need categories